Queries๐Ÿ”—

 calc = Field(ExampleCalculation)

 Calculation objects always require the generic type argument to be set, which describes the return type of the calculation.
-This should be a python type matching the expression that is returned in the __call__ method.
+This should be a python type matching the Django ORM expression that is returned in the __call__ method.

 CalculationArguments can be defined in the class body of the Calculation class.
 These define the input arguments for the calculation.
 When the calculation is executed, the CalculationArguments can be used to access the input data for that specific argument.